Pediatric Failure to Thrive (FTT)

 - Exposure to infections, parasites, or environmental toxins

-- A lack of an emotional bond between the parent and the child
+- Lack of an emotional bond between the parent and the child

 - Weight loss